 A couple of things to keep in mind…

 Doing a First Look does not mean giving up that magical moment when you see each other for the first time.
 You’re simply doing it in a different way.
 A way that actually lets you soak up that moment for longer.
 The walk down the aisle happens so fast and in front of everyone but the First Look can last as long as you like and gives the two of you the time to really take it all in.

 If you are getting married in the middle of Winter, a First Look might be necessary.
 It depends on the exact time of year, but in the middle of Winter, the sun usually sets around 4:00 or 4:30.
-Most Winter ceremonies we see are around 4:00 or 5:00.
-To get photos done in the daylight, we’ll need to complete those before the ceremony!
+Most Winter ceremonies I see are around 4:00 or 5:00.
+To get photos done in the daylight, I’ll need to complete those before the ceremony!

 If you would love to do a First Look but your fiancé or parents aren’t convinced, pass this along to them to give them an idea of what the First Look is all about and all the perks that come along with it!